InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 - Do not use table to construct the layout, because even a little change will cause the re-construct.

-- Animation speed matters, the faster it goes, the more Reflow.
+- Animation speed matters: the faster it goes, the more Reflow.
 You can also utilize `requestAnimationFrame`.

 - The css selector will search to match from right to left, so you'd better avoid deep level DOM node.